Injury Prevention and Control

 • Review and critically examine data sources and research methods

-• Understand size and scope of the problem, social costs, financial burden
+• Understand size and scope of injury, including social costs, financial burden, and compensatory mechanisms

-• Review of methods of Injury Surveillance (ICD codes, measuring exposure, risk assessment)
+• Review methods of Injury Surveillance (ICD codes, measuring exposure, risk assessment, and adaptation to emerging problems)

-• Understand injury patterns through the lens of social and economic gradients and demographics, and injury prevention through the lens of community engagement and empowerment
+• Understand injury patterns through the lens of social and economic gradients and demographics, and injury prevention from a “safe systems” perspective leading with equity and community engagement

 • Review and evaluate injury prevention strategies, with emphasis on system level approaches